developer-zebra/developer-zebra-site/src/index.md

 layout: list-products.html
 products:
   - title: DataWedge
-    description: 'An app for Zebra Android and Windows devices that provides barcode scanning and processing services for other enterprise apps on the device.'
+    description: An app for Zebra Android and Windows devices that provides barcode scanning and processing services for virtually any other app on the device.
     url: /datawedge/5-0/guide/about
     image: /datawedge/datawedge_logo.png
     btn-text: Latest Docs